SAP-samples/codejam-cap-llm/exercises/10-implement-job-posting-serivce/README.md

 At this point, I would encourage you to go back to the service implementation and play around with the different content filter options on the orchestration service.
 See how the filter level changes make the chat model respond differently.
 This will give you a better understanding on how you can utilize content filters to make sure that your AI services behave ethical.

 For example, you can send a user query asking the model to create a Job Posting which should include words like `stupid`.
 The filter should block the request.

+It makes sense to look at the documentation for content filtering with the langchain package [SAP AI Core - Input filtering](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/input-filtering)

 ## Summary